autodriving-heart/Awesome-Autonomous-Driving/README.md

 2. Grid-Centric Traffic Scenario Perception for Autonomous Driving: A Comprehensive Review
 3. A Survey on Occupancy Perception for Autonomous Driving: The Information Fusion Perspective
 4. Vision-based 3D occupancy prediction in autonomous driving: a review and outlook
+5. A Survey on Occupancy Perception for Autonomous Driving: The Information Fusion Perspective

 ### 7）BEV感知